shmuhammadd/aims-nlp-course/README.md

 ##### [SemEval 2026 Task 9 – Detecting Multilingual, Multicultural, and Multievent Online Polarization](https://polar-semeval.github.io)

-The course project will be aligned with **SemEval 2026 Task 9: Detecting Multilingual, Multicultural and Multievent Online Polarization**.
+The course project will be aligned with [SemEval 2026 Task 9: Detecting Multilingual, Multicultural and Multievent Online Polarization](https://polar-semeval.github.io).
 This shared task includes **three subtasks**, and **each student is required to participate in all three** as part of the project.

 ### Project Requirements
 - **Individual Work:** Each student will work independently on the entire task.